 I'm going to be honest.
 I was thinking this was going to be the worst Christmas ever.

 When your husband dies within a month of the holiday and you are grieving every day for the smile of a person who has been in your life for two decades, the last thing you want to do is go shopping, eat bon bons and sing Jingle Bells.
-I asked Payton if she thought Santa would bring her some new socks, since hers could fit Thumbelina, and she said, "All I want for Christmas is my daddy."
+I asked my youngest if she thought Santa would bring her some new socks, since hers could fit Thumbelina, and she said, "All I want for Christmas is my daddy."
 That sound you hear right there?
 That is the sound of a heart shattering into a million pieces again.

 So this was the year for new Christmas traditions.
 We left school a little early.
 We jetted away to Florida to sit in the sun and build sand snowmen.
 We talked about daddy on the beach.
 I laughed with the kids about how daddy used to brag how his sandcastles were better than mine.
 We ate pancakes at fancy restaurants overlooking the beach and I may have had a mimosa or two by at least 10 a.m.
 We had ice cream sandwiches for breakfast on Christmas Eve because I didn't feel like fixing anything.
 Our Christmas Eve dinner was Burger King from an airport on our way back home to catch Santa at our house.